rudrathegreat/Gaia-EDR3-Stellar-Clusters/README.md

 This repository contains data from the Gaia Early Data Release 3 Data Set.
 This data set includes observations of stellar clusters made by the Gaia Telescope.
 This data is then analysed and then displayed in the form of figures, which are located in the `plots` folder.

+## Aim of Study

+The aim of the study is to analyse stellar clusters and determine if there is any systematic error in the GAIA EDR3 stellar cluster parallaxes.
+If so, how much is this error and what is causing the error.

 ## Cloning Project

 To clone the project, just copy and paste this (make sure you have git installed on your computer) -